 PATIENT PERCEPTION AND LACK OF KNOWLEDGE

-Patients’ perceptions about the safety and use of prescription drugs also played a role in the widespread use and availability of controlled substances.
+Patient perception about the safety and use of prescription drugs has played a significant role in the widespread use and availability of controlled substances.
 Patients with misguided perceptions that prescription drugs are safer and less addictive believe it is acceptable to share prescription medication with friends or family members.
-These perceptions account for more widespread distribution of controlled substances to individuals for non-medical use.
-In addition, lack of education about proper storage and disposal of controlled substances has left many unused prescriptions in medicine cabinets for months or even years, where these powerful drugs may be a target for non-medical use and diversion.
+These perceptions account for more widespread distribution of controlled substances to individuals for nonmedical use.
+In addition, lack of education about proper storage and disposal of controlled substances has left many unused prescriptions in medicine cabinets for months or even years, where these powerful drugs may be a target for nonmedical use and diversion.

 The culture we live in today has also contributed to the abuse and diversion of controlled substances.
 Our culture has evolved to one that demands instant gratification, and taking a pill for any ailment has become acceptable.
 Direct-to-consumer marketing by the pharmaceutical industry has increased patient demand for prescription drugs by making patients more comfortable about asking their physicians for the drugs they feel they need.
 The proliferation of drug information on the Internet has also contributed by increasing access to legitimate as well as illegitimate prescription drug information.